 Work is well underway on our restoration of a grand Victorian home in Richmond’s St. Matthias Conservation Area which had been subdivided into three flats.
-We are reuniting the house into a single dwelling as it was originally intended, as well as undoing a host of architectural crimes.
+We are reuniting the house into a single dwelling as it was originally intended.

 This photo from before we began work on the house shows how the rear of this Victorian Building of Townscape Merit had been spoiled by an inefficient, incongruous and ugly jumble of modifications since it had first been built.

 The ground floor extension was a particular oddity, jutting out and overshadowing the already light-starved floor below, built in a style that neither matches nor tastefully contrasts with the original structure.